quaisr/react-coding-exercise/README.md

    When clicked, show an inline input area and \"Submit\" button.

 3. **Send and refetch the data**
    Post a new comment object with `parentCommentId = comment.id`.
-Trigger a refetch the comments.
+Trigger a refetch of the comments.

 ### Sorting